GameFoundry/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/03_Resources/01_resourceSavingAndLoading.md

 title: Resource saving and loading
 ---

-All resource save and load operations are managed through the @bs::Resources module, accessible through @bs::gResources()().
+All resource save and load operations are managed through the @bs::Resources module, accessible through @bs::GetResources()().

 # Saving
 Once a resource has been imported you can save it for later use.
 The advantage of saving a resource (instead of importing it every time) is performance - resource import is usually a costly operation.
 Saved resources remain in engine-friendly format and can be easily loaded later.